 Religious literacy is critical to all sectors, vocations and is an important dimension of civil society.

-Understanding the customs, practices holidays, dietary needs, sacred texts, arts, core stories and teachings of diverse faith traditions is essential to creating a stronger, more connected community, where religious diversity is not only tolerated but appreciated.
+Understanding the customs, practices holy days, dietary needs, sacred texts, arts, core stories and teachings of diverse faith traditions is essential to creating a stronger, more connected community, where religious diversity is not only tolerated but appreciated.

 Our call to action is Dare to understand.

-We invite people to speak authentically and listen respectfully; to listen to understand.
+We invite people to speak authentically and listen respectfully.
 This takes curiosity, humility and courage.
 People know us best when we are able to tell our own story.
 In coming to know others, we better understand ourselves.
 This enables us to discover our commonalities, and celebrate our distinctiveness.